 The Fiat 500 is a cheeky subcompact with little space but big style.
-Aside from the standard 500, the little Italian runabout can also be had in quasi-convertible 500c and hot hatch 500 Abarth form.
+Aside from the standard 500, Fiat offers a quasi convertible called 500c, a more powerful model dubbed 500 Turbo and an all-out hot hatch christened500 Abarth.

 Before the 500, Fiat had not officially offered a car in the United States and Canada for nearly 30 years, so the diminutive two-door is a monumentally important vehicle for the brand as it hopes to reestablish itself as a player in the U.S. market.

 For the latest model year, all models but the entry-level 500 Pop gain an instrument cluster-mounted 7.0-inch HD TFT that displays speed, fuel level, Eco index and trip information.
 The center console has also been redesigned for ease of use, and streaming audio via Bluetooth is newly standard.